 Baptists have the freedom to dance, though in the past some churches in the tradition have taught that some forms of it are unwise.
 Dancing can sometimes take place in environments, and in combination with other activity that is considered inconsistent with Christian living.

 What kind of dancing is unwise?
-What kind of settings and related behaviors are Baptist to be cautious about when it comes to dancing?
+What kind of settings and related behaviors are Baptists to be cautious about when it comes to dancing?
 Keep reading to learn more.

 Dancing Baptists: wise vs unwise